-As Director of Development for Ballet Austin since 2008, Christi is responsible for overseeing all contributed revenue for the organization.
-Prior to Ballet Austin, Christi was the Development Director at St. Gabriel’s Catholic School, and managed the completion of a $5 million capital campaign.
+As Director of Development for Ballet Austin, Christi is responsible for overseeing all contributed revenue for the organization.
+She joined Ballet Austin in 2008 and prior to that, Christi was the Development Director at St. Gabriel’s Catholic School, and managed the completion of a $5 million capital campaign.
 She holds a Bachelor’s Degree in Mechanical Engineering, a Master’s in Business Administration and a Bachelor of Arts in Music, all from the University of Texas at Austin.
 After her first undergraduate degree, Christi worked as a Process Engineer for Procter & Gamble, and following her graduate degree, was a Senior Consultant for Deloitte.
-Upon completion of her final degree in music, Christi worked for Texas Performing arts in Development.
+Upon completion of her final degree in music, Christi worked for Texas Performing Arts in Development.
 In 2013, Christi obtained the designation of Certified Fund Raising Executive (CFRE).
 She is a 2009 graduate of Leadership Austin’s Essentials Class and is an active member of the Association of Fundraising Professionals, having chaired the 2013 Philanthropy Day Awards Luncheon.

 Brooke Holmes, Senior Development Manager

 Brooke Holmes joined Ballet Austin in 2004.
 As senior development manager, Brooke works with individual giving and stewardship and is the staff support for the Ballet Austin Foundation including all aspects of cultivation, solicitation and stewardship.
 Brooke also oversees the development administrator and database functionality for the development department.

 Prior to her current position, Brooke also served as development administrator, development associate and senior development associate with Ballet Austin.
 In her role as development associate, she was the project manager for the $10.3 million capital campaign for the current home of Ballet Austin, the Butler Dance Education Center.